samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Bump things up once more to an Easy-Moderate 60 minutes at RPE6 pace this week
+> Bump things up once more to an Easy-Moderate 60min at RPE6 pace this week and
-> and still include 6x20-second relaxed sprints at RPE10 with 40 seconds of rest
+> still include 6x20-second relaxed sprints at RPE10 with 40 seconds of rest
 > after each one.